Coast and sea

 Sea state

-High or very high, occasionally very rough at first in southeast.
+Rough or very rough, occasionally moderate in southeast.

 Weather